 Did you try this salmon and like it?
 The next time you make it, snap a picture and share it to your socials!
 Tag @thelemonbowl and #thelemonbowl so we can admire and share your dish.

 Whether you’re a fan of seafood or not, my Garlic and Dill Roasted Salmon will be a hit in your home like it is in mine.

 Your fork is waiting.

-Meanwhile, mix olive oil into a paste with garlic, dill, lemon zest, sea salt and pepper.
+- Meanwhile, mix olive oil with minced garlic, dill, lemon zest, sea salt, and pepper.

-Place filets in a baking dish and top with lemon slices.
+- Place filets in your prepared baking dish and top with lemon slices.

 - Roast for 15-20 minutes until fish flakes easily with a fork.